aless80/tantrix/README.md

 ---

 ## Launch tantrix on one computer
-Clone the master branch and start tantrix.py with e.g.:
+Clone the master branch and start tantrix.py with:

+`from tantrix import tantrix
+tantrix.launch()`

+from a python console, or

 `python tantrix/tantrix.py`

+from terminal.

 A dialog for the "Solitaire" mode is shown.
 Choose the usernames and colors for the two players and click on "Start":